gem5bootcamp/latin-america-2024/slides/04-Advanced-using-gem5/01-full-system.md

 cd /workspaces/2024/materials/04-Advanced-using-gem5/07-full-system
 x86-ubuntu-gapbs/build.sh
 ```

 ---

-## Let's use our built disk image in gem5
+## Step 4: Let's use our built disk image in gem5

 Let's add the md5sum and the path to our [local JSON ](../../materials/04-Advanced-using-gem5/07-full-system/completed/local-gapbs-resource.json).